-7.41 OUTDOOR STORAGE ACCESSORY TO PRINCIPAL USE
+SECTION 7.41 OUTDOOR STORAGE ACCESSORY TO PRINCIPAL USE

-- 7.41.1 Outdoor storage shall be screened from public right-of-way and adjacent property utilizing an 6' high opaque fence with a type C bufferyard or better in accordance with section 10.14. - 7.41.2.
-Outdoor storage areas shall be paved with gravel, bituminous, or concrete surfacing. - 7.41.3.
-Outdoor storage is prohibited within the Entry Corridor Overlay District.
+7.41.1.
+Outdoor storage shall be screened from public right-of-way and adjacent property utilizing a durable 6' high solid, decorative fence or masonry wall with a type C bufferyard or better in accordance with section 10.14.

+7.41.2.
+The height of merchandise, materials, and equipment stored shall not exceed the height of the screening fence or wall.

+7.41.3.
+Outdoor storage areas shall be paved with gravel, bituminous, or concrete surfacing.